Kathleen Robertson: Writing

 In 2010s, Robertson added producing and screenwriting to her resume.
-In 2015, Robertson completed the Writers Guild’s Showrunners Training Program, where she was mentored by former WGA West president John Wells.
-In 2017 she began adapting The Possibilities, Kaui Hart Hemmings’ follow up novel to The Descendants about a grieving Colorado mother whose son was killed in a skiing avalanche and then starts a friendship with a mysterious young girl.
-She is writing a feature drama film based on Chris Cleave’s novel, Little Bee starring Julia Roberts.
+In 2015, Robertson completed the Writers Guild's Showrunners Training Program, where she was mentored by former WGA West president John Wells.
+In 2017 she began adapting The Possibilities, Kaui Hart Hemmings' follow up novel to The Descendants about a grieving Colorado mother whose son was killed in a skiing avalanche and then starts a friendship with a mysterious young girl.
+She is writing a feature drama film based on Chris Cleave's novel, Little Bee starring Julia Roberts.
 In 2017, she began developing Swimming with Sharks, a series based on the 1994 Hollywood satire film.
 The series was set to debut in 2020 on the former Quibi platform.
 The series was later picked up by The Roku Channel and premiered at South by Southwest in March 2022.
 She also created comedy-drama pilot Your Time Is Up for Lifetime with Christina Applegate attached to star.

-As of 2022, Robertson is writing a film for Paramount and Akiva Goldsman for director Johannes Roberts.
-She also sold a new series to CBC called APRES SKI.
-She also sold a show to Lionsgate with Academy Award nominated doc filmmaker Joe Berlinger attached to direct.
+As of 2022 Robertson was writing a film for Paramount and Akiva Goldsman for director Johannes Roberts.
+She also sold a new series to CBC called APRES SKI as well as a show to Lionsgate with Academy Award nominated doc filmmaker Joe Berlinger attached to direct.

 Personal life

-Robertson dated acclaimed independent filmmaker Gregg Araki from 1997 to 2000.
+Robertson dated independent filmmaker Gregg Araki from 1997 to 2000.

 Robertson has been married to film producer Chris Cowles since 2004.
-They run a production company together called DEBUT CONTENT and have several films and television series in various stages of development.
+They run a production company together, Debut Content, and have several films and television series in various stages of development.
 She gave birth to her first child, a son named William Robertson Cowles, on July 9, 2008, at Cedars-Sinai Medical Center in Los Angeles.
 In October 2016, Robertson gave birth to her second son, Bennett.